Alan Cook, flute

 David Michael, bassoon

 David Michael (they/he) is the bassoonist of the OUT Ensemble.
-They are a 4th-Year undergraduate student in Music Education at SMTD, studying bassoon with Dr. Jeffrey Lyman and chamber music with Dr. Bill King.
+They graduated with a Bachelor’s degree in Music Education from the University of Michigan in 2025, studying bassoon with Dr. Jeffrey Lyman and chamber music with Dr. Bill King.
 Hailing from Pontiac, MI, David’s performance experiences range from participation in the 2024 Orford Musique Festival’s Winds Workshop, performing the chamber works of Mozart and Amanda Harberg, to marching 3 years in the Michigan Marching Band and having served as the Alto Saxophone Section Leader, to singing in the Abyssinians Legacy Gospel Choir, a student-led organization and community.
 David’s core interests of study are Latin American Musics, Black Popular Music and Culture, and the intersections of Social Justice, Political Activism and Education.
 Additionally, David has taught instrumental music, general music, and theater with programs including the Crescendo Detroit pathways program and Wolverine Pathways.
 This passion for diversity in the arts and equity in education has led them towards the OUT Ensemble's mission to promote, perform, and commission works by queer composers and expand the canon of chamber winds repertoire.
+David currently teaches general music at Mitchell Elementary School in the Ann Arbor area.